theblockstalk/upgradeable-proxy/README.md

 * Add new events to the upgraded contract.
 See contract UintAdvancedV2c_NewEvent ⋅⋅⋅**Note:** applications or other smart contracts will need to know about the upgrade to be able to watch for the new event.
 * Change the order of transactions in a function.
 See contract UintAdvancedV2d_ReverseFunctionOrder
+* Change visibility for upgraded functions.
+⋅⋅⋅**Note:** Only the following changes were tested ⋅⋅⋅ public --> external.
+Functions were still callable externally.
+See contract UintAdvancedV2j_ChangeVisibility ⋅⋅⋅ public --> internal.
+Function calls could no longer be made. see contract UintAdvancedV2k_ChangeVisibility ⋅⋅⋅TODO: test this more

 #### 3.3.2 You can't